hdesai17/chemoproteogenomics/README.md

 # Chemoproteogenomics

+_Note: FragPipe GUI is compatible with 2-stage FDR (see bioRXiv X)_

 ## 1. MSFragger command-line 2-stage FDR

  Process .raw MS files with an MSFragger pipeline using Philospher and Peptide Prophet for post-processing with optional IonQuant quantitation.